Modern Slavery Statement - Genome Research Limited (including the Wellcome Sanger Institute)

 Our supply chain due diligence

-We will continue to seek to optimise our due diligence on suppliers to improve supplier vetting and to minimise the risk of slavery and human trafficking.
+We will continue to seek to optimise our approaches to procurement and our due diligence on suppliers which improve supplier vetting and minimise the risk of slavery and human trafficking.